zack-bitcoin/amoveo-docs/white_paper.md

 Land owners usually want to have at least some leverage on their properties.
 That means, instead of needing to pay the entire price of their property up front when they purchase it, they can instead pay it little by little over time.
 People who want to purchase property appreciate this because the money they earn from the property can help pay for the cost of owning the property.

 There are many ways to give the land owners the leverage that they want.
 There can be a tax on the land.
 There can be a tax on some activities done on the land.
 There can be a tax on the products or service that the land enables.
-A very flexible option is to have banks that make mortgage contracts with land owners, and then the banks pay a tax on money they earned from the mortgage, or the bank pays interest on a loan from the central bank.
+A very flexible option is to have banks that make mortgage contracts with land owners, and the bank pays interest on a loan from the central bank.
 According to Henry George, the most efficient way to structure this leverage is with something he calls a Land Value Tax.

 However you choose to give the land owners the leverage that they want, you end up creating a money-sink in the economy.
 Using the land requires paying some money as a tax.